flushthemoney/GoRBAC/README.md

 ## Commands Overview

 - **Fetch RBAC Resources**: Use the `fetch` command to collect RBAC resources from your cluster.
-See [docs/fetch.md](docs/fetch.md) for details.
+See the [fetch documentation](https://flushthemoney.github.io/RBACLens/fetch/) for details.
 - **Audit RBAC Resources**: Use the `ruleaudit` command to analyze RBAC resources for risky configurations.
-See [docs/ruleaudit.md](docs/ruleaudit.md) for details.
+See the [ruleaudit documentation](https://flushthemoney.github.io/RBACLens/ruleaudit/) for details.

-For more information on all commands and advanced usage, refer to the [docs/](docs/) directory.
+For more information on all commands and advanced usage, refer to the [complete documentation](https://flushthemoney.github.io/RBACLens/).